mweagle/Sparta/content/docs/overview/index.md

 ## Conclusion

 Congratulations!
 You've just deployed your first "serverless" service.
-The following sections will dive deeper into what's going on under the hood as well as how to integrate your Lambda function(s) into the broader AWS landscape.
+The following sections will dive deeper into what's going on under the hood as well as how to integrate your lambda function(s) into the broader AWS landscape.